shakes76/PatternAnalysis-2023/recognition/s4583670_ViT/README.md

 ![alt text](images/accuracy2.png)

-The model is still overfitting but the changes have decreased the losses in the validation dataset.
+The model was still overfitting but the changes have decreased the losses in the validation dataset.
 To try and introduce more regularisation, weight decay was introduced at 1e-4.
 Additionally, the number of neurons in the feed-forward layers of the transformer encoder was increased, so that the MLP dimension is 1024.

 ![alt text](images/losses4.png)
 ![alt text](images/accuracy4.png)

 The model is still overfitting.
 At this point, I decided to take a different approach.
 As there is significantly less data in the dataset than a usual deep learning model is trained on, I decided to make the model more simple.
 All regularisation (dropout and weight decay) was removed, the number of encoder layers was decreased to 4, the image patch size was decreased to 4, the MLP dimension was decreased to 128, and the MLP head dimension was decreased to 512.
-These hyperparameters produced the following results:
+The results of this changed produced the model which performed with ```69%``` test accuracy.